 Residential development began along existing township and county roads.
 Many of these splits result in lots that are larger than 5 acres and simply recorded with the County with no review process.
-When land is split resulting in parcels that are smaller than 5 acres, a process called a "No Plat" or "minor" subdivision is required.
-These NPA subdivisions may be used to create no more than four lots from an original parcel (five including the residue, if smaller than 5 acres), and where there is no creation of new streets or easements of access.
+When land is split resulting in parcels that are smaller than 5 acres, a process called a "No Plat" or "Minor" subdivision is required.
+These No Plat Approval (NPA) subdivisions may be used to create no more than four lots from an original parcel (five including the residue, if smaller than 5 acres), and where there is no creation of new streets or easements of access.
 The ORC now allows review of lots up to 20 acres in size.

-Large-lot development can occur on CAD subdivisions, which are three to five lots on a 12-foot wide gravel drive approved by the Regional Planning Commission.
-CAD follow subdivisions the same procedure as any other "major" subdivision, including the Sketch Plan, Preliminary Plan, and Final Plat steps.
-CAD standards are defined by the DCRPC and include a maximum grade of 10%, passing areas every 350 feet, tree and shrub removal specifications, and an easement width of 60 feet along the CAD.
-A private maintenance agreement must be recorded with the County as well.
+Large-lot development can occur on Common Access Drive (CAD) subdivisions, which are three to five lots on a 12-foot wide gravel drive approved by the Regional Planning Commission.
+CAD subdivisions follow the same procedure as any other "major" subdivision, including the Sketch Plan, Preliminary Plan, and Final Plat steps.
+CAD standards are defined by the DCRPC and include a maximum grade of 10%, passing areas every 350 feet, tree and shrub removal specifications, and an easement width of 60 feet along the CAD. private maintenance agreement must be recorded with the County as well.